Supplemental contracts in a lease

 As a warning to unwary foreigners buying real estate in a holiday euphoria and who often do not obtain legal advice or in good faith accept these terms this could be a costly mistake.
 The majority of the developers aiming their property developments at foreigners use sale structures in which they more or less control the development and the long term tenants basically have to comply with the desicions made by the owner/ developer.

 Common complaints in residential leasehold projects in Thailand relate to high annual management and service fees and poor services.
 You could say in case of poor management and services or unreasonable fees just withhold payment of the annual fees, but using this leverage could be considered a breach of the lease and could give the owner the right to take legal action against the lessee for breach of contract.
 Tenant protection in Thailand is poor.
+This situation would of course be totally different for the owner of an apartment registered under the condominium act.

 It is advisable to thoroughly read the supplemental contracts in a lease before signing because once signed you are commited.
 Even though terms and small print could be considered unfair.
 In practice there is given little protection in the law for the lessee, Thai laws are considered pro landlord.
 The rule with residential leasehold housing and apartment projects in Thailand's main tourist areas is to read all contracts involved in detail and let the buyer beware.